 Circles are to one another as their circumscribed squares.

--- then we have one of the most remarkable theorems in all of geometry:
+We now have one of the most remarkable theorems.

 The circumference of a circle is to the perimeter

 If there is anything in mathematics that deserves to be called beautiful, it is here.
-We find such beauty especially when geometry is reflected by simple arithmetic.
-The Pythagorean theorem is another example: 3² + 4² = 5².
+(Note: There is no such simple series for π.)
+We find such beauty when geometry is reflected by arithmetic.
 We discover those relationships in those archetypal forms.
 We do not invent them.

 Please make a donation to keep TheMathPage online.